saguar/saguar/aboutme.md

 subtitle: 5 Things You Should Know About Me
 ---

-1. My name is Saverio Guardato, but I guess you already knew that
+1. My name is Saverio Guardato, but I guess you already knew that, and I share my life with Simona
 ![img 0](img/me.jpg)

 2. I live in Italy and I am a very proud of my culture and the history of my country (I love ancient Rome)